Line Voltage Conditioners ~ PASSIVE

 Load Banks

-a device which enables you to put a controlled linear (resistive) loading onto equipment under test in order to prove the
+load bank is a device which enables you to put a controlled linear (resistive) loading onto equipment under test in order

-equipment will support the load under real conditions and also to prove all systems are correctly calibrated for overload
+to prove the equipment will support the load under real conditions and also to prove all systems are correctly calibrated

-and other parameters.
+for overload and other parameters.
 UPS and generators are systems which are tested on load banks.
-Available in two types most common are
+Available in two types most

-Resistive or some applications require Reactive.Resistive banks are usually made from precision heater elements and have a
+common are Resistive or some applications require Reactive.Resistive banks are usually made from precision heater elements

-power factor of 1, Reactive banks have additional capacitors and coils which can be introduced to provide high crest factor
+and have a power factor of 1, Reactive banks have additional capacitors and coils which can be introduced to provide high

 Transformers ~ DOUBLE WOUND